 - a.
 Notify NKC peritoneal staff of any purulent drainage, erythema or pain at the exit site, or any tenderness over the subcutaneous tract. - b.
 Perform exit site care twice daily while drainage is present.
-Use Gentamicin cream 0.1% topically with each exit site care. - c.
+Use Gentamicin cream 0.1% topically with each exit site care or Mupirocin cream 2% if Gentamicin allergic. - c.
 The use of Betadine (povidone iodine) at the exit site is not recommended.